EU guidelines allow members to either restrict or ban high risk 5G providers like Huawei

 EU governments were advised to use several 5G providers rather than depend on one company.
 The providers should be assessed on technical and non-technical factors including the risk of interference by state-backed companies.

-The Commission said it was ready to bolster the bloc’s 5G cybersecurity by using trade defence tools against dumping or foreign subsidies.
+The Commission said it was ready to bolster the bloc’s 5G cybersecurity by using trade defense tools against dumping or foreign subsidies.

 EU countries have until April to implement the guidelines and June to report on their progress.